TypeScript Notes

 --outDir

-folder.
+.
 This should not be confused with--rootDirs

 , which defines extra paths for module resolution. -